Dev-Chandan404/3d-portfolio/README.md

 > 🚀 A cutting-edge **3D interactive portfolio** that goes beyond the ordinary.
 Built with the latest web technologies to deliver a stunning visual experience that makes your work stand out from the crowd.

 This portfolio combines the power of **Three.js 3D graphics**, **GSAP animations**, and **React's component architecture** to create an immersive journey.
-Every scroll, hover, and click is crafted to leave a lasting impression.
+Every scroll, hover, and click is crafted to leave a lasting impression.[reference:0]

 <p align="center">
   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=24&duration=3000&pause=500&color=FFD700&center=true&vCenter=true&width=435&lines=Interactive+3D;Smooth+Animations;Fully+Responsive;Blazing+Fast" alt="Typing SVG" />